NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Intro_NEON_AOP_HDF5_Reflectance_Tiles_py.md

 * Extract and plot a single band of reflectance data
 * Plot a histogram of reflectance values to visualize the range and distribution of values.
-* Subset an hdf5 reflectance file from the full flightline to a smaller region of interest (if you complete the optional extension).
 * Apply a histogram stretch and adaptive equalization to improve the contrast of an image (if you complete the optional extension) .